 Assignments not submitted/uploaded by the due date deadline will receive a deduction of points at the discretion of the instructor.
 Assignments submitted/uploaded more than one week late without prior approval from your instructor will not receive credit, but may be reviewed at the instructor's option.
 Examinations may be required for specific courses.

-What type of examinations am I required to take to receive academic credit as a Distance Education and e–Learning program student?
+What type of examinations am I required to take to receive academic credit as a Distance Education student?

-To receive academic credit for Distance Education and eLearning program courses, students are required to take non–proctored mid–term and proctored final exams, unless otherwise specified.
+To receive academic credit for an eLearning course, students are required to take non–proctored exams, unless otherwise specified.
 All assignments preceding the examinations must be submitted before examinations can be scheduled.

 If I am unable to complete the course by the end of the quarter, is there a way that I may be granted an extension?